doprause/svelte-formifier/README.md

 });
 ```

+> [!NOTE]
+> All validations are run just before submitting the form by default, so we can be sure that all validation errors are set correctly when the `form.onSubmit` callback is run.

 Add a little more customization by specifying a `validation` object and setting the `validation.validator` property to a validation schema and the `validation.triggers` property, which defines when the validation should run other than right before the submission of the form.

 ```diff